-We lease CRJ aircraft and engines used on CRJ aircraft to third parties.
+We leased five CRJ900 aircraft, 34 CRJ700 aircraft, and engines used on CRJ aircraft to third parties as of December 31, 2021.
 In the event a lessee defaults under the terms of the lease agreement, we may incur additional costs, including legal and other expenses necessary to repossess the aircraft or engines, particularly if the lessee is contesting the proceedings or is in bankruptcy.
 We could also incur substantial maintenance, refurbishment or repair costs if a defaulting lessee fails to pay such costs and where such maintenance, refurbishment or repairs are necessary to put the aircraft or engines in suitable condition for remarketing or sale.
 We may also incur storage costs associated with any aircraft or engine that we repossess and are unable to place immediately with another lessee.
 Even if we are able to immediately place a repossessed aircraft or engine into service ourselves, or place the aircraft and engines under another lessee, we may not be able to do so at a similar or favorable lease rate.
 A lessee default under one of our lease agreements could negatively affect our financial condition, cash flow and results of operations.